btk44/raspberrypi-server/README.md

 * installing wireguard client on ubuntu/debian and connecting to the server
 * setting up automatic backup using crontab and rsync (+ fstab mounting option)
 * description of issues that occured during the setup

+### - installing operating system
+For the installation I used Raspberry Pi Imager available here: [link](https://www.raspberrypi.com/software/) It lets choose OS you want and setup some general options like hostname, user, wifi connection, SSH, etc. (see cog wheel for settings).
+For my Raspberry:
+* select Raspbery Pi OS (other) -> Raspberry Pi OS Lite (64-bit)
+* in settings:
+  * set hostname - to be able to connect to RPi using its name instead of IP address
+  * enable SSH using password authentication
+  * set username and password
+  * enable wifi (optional - you can always disable it later)
+* instead of using sd card that was added to RPi I installed system on external SSD 2.5" drive and connected it to USB3 port (yes, that works!)